chjackson/survextrap/README.md

 * A proportional hazards model or a flexible non-proportional hazards model can be used to describe the relation of survival to predictors.

-* Mixture cure and relative survival models are supported.
+* Mixture cure, relative survival and treatment effect waning models are supported.

 * It has an R interface, designed to be friendly to those familiar with standard R modelling functions.